 WhatsApp stresses privacy as users flock to rivals

-The update regards how merchants using WhatsApp to chat with customers can share data with Facebook, which could use the information for targeting ads, according to the social network.
+The update regards how merchants using WhatsApp to chat with customers can share data with Facebook, which could use the information for targeting ads, said the social network.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg